On the large-scale geometry of graph braid groups via cubical structures: Configuration spaces of graphs

-\begin{theorem}[\cite{Abrams00, KKP12, PS12}] Let \(\graf\) be a sufficiently subdivided graph for \(n\ge 1\).
-Then the discrete \(n\)-configuration space \(UD_n(\graf)\) is a strong deformation retract of \(UC_n(\graf)\), and therefore the graph braid group \(\bbB_n(\graf)\) is the fundamental group of a compact special cube complex by \Cref{thm:GBGSpecial}. \end{theorem}
+\begin{proposition}[\cite{Abrams00,KKP12,PS12}] Let \(\graf\) be a graph that is sufficiently subdivided for \(n\ge 1\).
+Then the discrete \(n\)-configuration space \(UD_n(\graf)\) is a strong deformation retract of \(UC_n(\graf)\), and therefore, the graph braid group \(\bbB_n(\graf)\) is the fundamental group of a compact special cube complex by \Cref{thm:GBGSpecial}. \end{proposition}

 The assignment \(UD_n(\cdot)\) may be regarded as a functor from the category of finite graphs (with inclusions) to the category of special cube complexes (with locally isometric embeddings) as follows: \begin{lemma}[\cite{Abrams00}, Theorem~3.13] For any subgraph \(\graf_0\) of \(\graf\), the inclusion \(\graf_0\hookrightarrow\graf\) induces a locally isometric embedding \(\iota:UD_n(\graf_0)\hookrightarrow UD_n(\graf)\).
 In particular, \(\bbB_n(\graf)\) contains an undistorted subgroup isomorphic to \(\bbB_n(\graf_0)\). \end{lemma}